Predicting speech intelligibility from EEG in a non-linear classification paradigm: Evaluation of the dilated convolutional model

 \subsection{Generalization}

-The test set of the Fairytales dataset contains data extracted from the middle of individual recordings, which both models have not seen during training.
-However, as the training data is extracted from the same recording, the model has seen the \emph{subjects} from the test set during training.
+The test set of the Fairytales dataset contains data extracted from the middle of individual recordings, which all models have not seen during training.
+However, as the training data is extracted from the same recording, the models have seen the \emph{subjects} from the test set during training.
 Therefore, it is important to check whether the dilated convolutional model still performs well on subjects not present in the train set for our application perspective.